Operational climate forecasts and crop monitoring at the large scale

 November (year before) – summer rainfall (November-April) outlook and the first rainfall outlook for the following winter growing season for each State based on ESS analogue years (similar years in the past to the present).

 February – first median rainfall outlook map from May to October based on ESS analogues.

 Mid-April – update of the winter growing season outlook and national maps of soil moisture moisture rankings.

 May to October – a monthly update of climate indicators, analogue years, and all Australian crop yield rankings based on the STIN crop model.

-Cost $550 +$50 GST = $605/annual subscription (single organisation/farming enterprise), or part-year $300 +$30 GST (within May-July).
+Cost $550 +$50 GST = $605/annual subscription (single organisation/farming enterprise), or part-year $300 +$30 GST (within mid April-July).
 Payment with PayPal below, or email for an invoice for EFT (see bottom of website).
 The outlook will be emailed shortly after payment is made.
 No GST for overseas buyers.
-Note: new clients for 2020 can now get the remaining reports for 2019 added for free up to early October 2019.

 For agronomists and their group of farmers standard reports are available: 1) For less than 20 farmers $200 +$20 GST for the agronomist and each grower, 2) for more than 20 farmers - $150 +$15 GST.
 The agronomist is to email David Stephens about this at email@example.com.